laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 [^4]:
     As far as I can tell though, the convergence of players towards Nash equilibrium is unknown.
-So it's possible that players don't really tend towards Nash equilibrium in the wild through adapting to each other's player.
+So it's possible that players don't really tend towards Nash equilibrium in the wild through adapting to each other's play style.
 But I still think that finding the stable Nash equilibrium gives us insight on what a good strategy could look like.

 [^5]:
     D. Avis, G. Rosenberg, R. Savani , and B. von Stengel (2010), Enumeration of Nash Equilibria for Two-Player Games.
 Economic Theory 42, 9-37.
 Online solver available at http://banach.lse.ac.uk.